-But I’ve been intrigued by how to improve health for many decades now, and I’ve long-since learned that a resistant inner-voice is just a natural part of the process of trying to build a new positive habit into an already-busy week.
+But I’ve been intrigued by how to improve health for many decades now, and I’ve long since learned that a resistant inner voice is just a natural part of trying to build a new positive habit into an already-busy week.

 So I stuck with it.

 There’s nothing special I’m doing; it’s just that I’ve been going every Wednesday for so many months now that it’s as if I’ve worn a comfortable groove into the process.

 I no longer have to use a machete to clear a path through the jungle – there’s a well-worn trail now.

 Action Step: today, I invite you to build your happiness momentum by moving your body (even if it’s just a short walk).
 Take a quick self-assessment of how your mind and body feel before you exercise, and then again how they feel after.